filed under: tools & tool use

 Safety tip: Given its extra sharp teeth, a razor-tooth saw should be sheathed when not in use.

-A pole saw with pole pruner can be used to trim branches that would otherwise be out of arm's reach above a trail.
-On some models, the pole can be taken apart or telescoped into the handle and the blade removed for easy carrying.
 The built-in pruner can be operated from the ground with a rope.
 When cutting larger limbs with the pole saw, it is best to use a two-step process.
 Begin by cutting the branch, first from underneath and then from the top, leaving a 4- to 6-inch stub.
 This prevents stripping the bark from the trunk of the tree.
 Next, cut the stub flush with the trunk.

 Safety tip: Never stand right below the branch you are cutting.
 Stand well clear of the falling branch.